yemingfeng/sdb/README.md

 server.grpc_port | grpc port | 10000
 server.http_port | http port，for use by prometheus | 11000
 server.rate | qps per second limit | 30000
+cluster.path | directory where raft logs are stored | ./master/raft
+cluster.node_id | the node id identified by the raft protocol, which must be unique | 1 cluster.address | address for raft correspondence | 127.0.0.1:12000
+cluster.master | the address of the master node in the existing cluster is added through the http[http_port] interface exposed by the master node.
+If it is a new cluster, it is empty. |
+cluster.timeout | raft protocol apply timeout, the unit is ms | 10000
+cluster.join | as a slave node, whether to join the master node; it needs to be set to true for the first time to join, and false to start again after joining | false

 ------